silnrsi/FDBP/en-US/Glyph_Encoding_below_0020.md

 ## VOLT

-If the project uses VOLT then the VOLT project (`.vtp` file) may be overriding the encoding of these first few glyphs, e.g.,:
+If the project uses Microsoft VOLT then the VOLT project (`.vtp` file) may be overriding the encoding of these first few glyphs, e.g.,:

 ```
 DEF_GLYPH ".notdef" ID 0 TYPE BASE END_GLYPH
 DEF_GLYPH ".null" ID 1 UNICODE 0 TYPE BASE END_GLYPH